Vheos/Games.ActionPoints/README.md

 # About
-On the surface, it's just another of my countless Unity projects.
-But in reality it's **THE CHOSEN ONE** - chosen to get publicly released instead of privately shelved ;) So yeah, that's basically it - `ActionPoints` is my first attempt at actual finished product.
-Wish me luck!
+On the surface, it's just another of my countless Unity projects...
+But in reality, it's **THE CHOSEN ONE** - chosen to get publicly released instead of privately shelved ;) Wish me luck! ([project board](https://github.com/users/Vheos/projects/2/views/2))

 # Game design